Albresky/mlir-aie/AIEDialect.md

 operation ::= `aie.tile` `(` $col `,` $row `)` attr-dict
 ```

 This operation creates an AIE tile in the AIE array.
-We specify what the column and the row of the tile.
+We specify the column and the row of the tile.

 A tile encompasses core module (CoreOp), memory module (MemOp), stream switch (SwitchboxOp),
 memory buffer (BufferOp), and lock (LockOp).

 A tile is a logical abstraction.
-We use a tile to establish an ownership of a hardware entity
+We use a tile to establish ownership of a hardware entity.
-to it.

 Note that row 0 of the Tile array is different from other rows, since it models the shim interface between
 the AIE array proper and the PL.
 The South-West/Lower Right most core exists in Tile(0,1)

+Traits: `AlwaysSpeculatableImplTrait`

-Interfaces: `FlowEndPoint`, `InferTypeOpInterface`, `OpAsmOpInterface`
+Interfaces: `ConditionallySpeculatable`, `FlowEndPoint`, `InferTypeOpInterface`, `NoMemoryEffect (MemoryEffectOpInterface)`, `OpAsmOpInterface`

+Effects: `MemoryEffects::Effect{}`

 #### Attributes: